TheOdinProject/curriculum/extra_stuff/lessons_in_progress/git_basics.md

 ##Intermission

 A *save* in git is divided into two terminal commands: **add** and **commit**.
-This gives you control of exactly what you want to be remembered in your snapshot.
+The combination of these two commands gives you control of exactly what you want to be remembered in your snapshot.
+Think of `add` as adjusting the number of people or elements to be included in your photo.
+Think of `commit` as actually taking the photo, resulting in a snapshot.

 ###The staging Area
-Think of `add` as adjusting the number of people or elements to be included in your photo.

 With Git you choose the changes you want to save with `git add`.
 Imagine a project that contains multiple files and you have made changes to several of them.
 You want to save some of the changes you have made and leave some other changes to continue working on them.

 ###Committing

-Think of `commit` is actually taking the photo, resulting in a snapshot.

 We used this command to commit the hello_world.txt file `git commit -m "Initial commit"` the `-m` flag stands for message and must always be followed by a message in quotes in our case `"Initial commit"`.